iamyazi/ygo-x-lor/README.md

 MacOS: https://github.com/ProjectIgnis/edopro-assets/releases/download/40.0.3/ProjectIgnis-EDOPro-40.0.3-macOS.pkg

 2. Add the YGO x LOR cards to your version of EDOPro:
   a.
 Navigate to your game files.
 They are in a folder named ProjectIgnis in the location where you installed the game.
-It should look something like this:
   b.
 Open the config folder.
   c.
 Right-click the configs file, then open with a text editor such as Notepad.
   d.
 Add the YGO x LOR cards repo to your version of EDOPro by copying the following and pasting it inside "repos":